v4iv/theleakycauldronblog/src/pages/blog/quirks-of-migrating-the-blog-to-gatsby-v2.md

  {tags && tags.length ? (...) : null}
 ```

 Luckily this is where my problems ended with the migrations.
-Now, it was time for improving the blog, by adding Search functionality.
+Now, it was time for improving the blog, by adding search functionality.

 # Improvement Begins - Adding Search Functionality.